rongyuhuang/practical-.net-for-financial-markets/doc/ch2.md

 initiation of the asynchronous operation, and the asynchronous infrastructure invokes this method on the completion of the operation.
 Another great benefit of this approach is that the processing of both the asynchronous operation and the notifications are executed on thread-pool threads.
-To further demonstrate this concept, the following code notifies trades using a callback
+To further demonstrate this concept, the following code notifies trades using a callback mechanism:
-mechanism:

 	using System;
 	class OrderProcessorCallback
 	{
 		//Order Domain class
 		public class Order{}

 		//Trade Domain class
 		public class Trade{}

 		//Delegate used to process order, which in turn returns trades
 		//generated as a result of this new order public delegate Trade[] OrderHandler(Order order);

 		static void Main(string[] args)
 		{
 			//instantiate a new order
 			Order newOrder = new Order();

 			//create a delegate instance that refers to the processing order
 			//function
 			OrderHandler processOrder = new OrderHandler(ProcessOrder);

 			//callback function to be invoked when order processing is completed AsyncCallback processComplete = new AsyncCallback(TradeGenerated);

 			//begin the processing order in an asynchronous fashion
 			//passing the callback delegate instance
 			IAsyncResult orderResult =
 			processOrder.BeginInvoke(newOrder,processComplete,processOrder);
 			Console.ReadLine();
 		}

 		//order processing
 		public static Trade[] ProcessOrder(Order order)
 		{
 			//Process the order
 			//ideally submit it to the matching engine
-//and get the tradesC H A P T E R 2 ■ T H E O R D E R - M AT C H I N G E N G I N E 63
+			//and get the trades
 			//Let's assume we hit some trades for this order return new Trade[]{new Trade()};
 		}

-//callback notification after successfully processing order public static void TradeGenerated(IAsyncResult result) {
+		//callback notification after successfully processing order
+		public static void TradeGenerated(IAsyncResult result)
+		{
-//retrieve the correct method delegate reference OrderHandler processOrder = ((AsyncResult)result).AsyncDelegate as OrderHandler;
+			//retrieve the correct method delegate reference
+			OrderHandler processOrder = ((AsyncResult)result).AsyncDelegate as OrderHandler;
 			//collect the trades generated as a result of
 			//asynchronous order processing
 			Trade[] trades = processOrder.EndInvoke(result);
 			//display the trades
 			Console.WriteLine("Total Trade Generated : " +trades.Length);
 		}
 	}

 To enable asynchronous callback notification, the caller must register the callback method during the initiation of BeginInvoke.
 This method accepts two extra parameters that are specifically related to the callback notification.
 The first parameter is an instance of the AsyncCallback delegate